 After much searching followed by much negotiation, Norris organised the rental of a piece of land used as playing fields and owned by St John’s College of Divinity in Avenell Road, Highbury.
 (If anyone asks you when Arsenal bought Highbury, that was in 1925 for £64,000.)
 The move was made in time for the start of the 1913-14 season, and then began the development of what became the classiest stadium in Britain.
 St John’s College remained next door until it burnt down shortly after World War II, removing the last link with the previous owners of Highbury.
 The site of the college buildings was developed into the flats that now sit on the hill behind the Clock End.

-Nowadays the four stands at Arsenal are the East Stand, West Stand, North Bank Stand and South Stand, or ‘Clock End’.
+The four stands at Arsenal were the East Stand, West Stand, North Bank Stand and South Stand, or ‘Clock End’.
 But before we get into that, a few words about the other essential part of the stadium:

-The Highbury pitch has become known for three things:
+The Highbury pitch became known for three things:

-- In recent years it’s looked like a billiard table all year round
+- It looked like a billiard table all year round

-The pitch size is 110 by 71 yards, which gives an area about 15 per cent smaller than Man City’s.
-However, it is of course bigger than those of Cardiff, Colchester and Tranmere, which are all 110 by 70 yards.
-The total grass area at Highbury is 115 by 76 yards, so making the pitch any bigger would mean losing a couple of rows of seats.
+The pitch size was 110 by 71 yards, which gave an area about 15 per cent smaller than Man City’s.
+However, it was bigger than those of Cardiff, Colchester and Tranmere, which are (or at least were in 2005) all 110 by 70 yards.
+The total grass area at Highbury was 115 by 76 yards, so making the pitch any bigger would have meant losing a couple of rows of seats.
 But is it necessarily a bad thing to have a small pitch?
-Our recent home record is far better than our away record, and at least we’re used to playing on a narrow pitch whereas other teams aren’t.
-However, I look forward to Pires and Freddie waltzing down the wings to deliver crosses from the wide-open spaces of Ashburton Grove.
+Arsenal’s home record was far better than our away record.

-In the 1960s and 1970s, before global warming set in, matches were called off all the time due to bad weather – except at Arsenal.
+In the 1960s and 1970s matches were called off all the time due to bad weather – except at Arsenal.
 Electric undersoil heating was installed in 1964 and upgraded to a hot water system in 1970 at a cost of £30,000.
 While other pitches froze Arsenal played on and postponements were very rare indeed.
 Of course melting the snow and ice often had the effect of turning the pitch into a bog, but players were used to that in those days, especially those who’d ever played at Derby.